RP-CET/python_aug2020/README.md

 ## Practice Questions on Python (Based on Python 2)
 http://www.beginpython.com/ (89 questions for beginners)

-http://www.pyschools.com/ (200+ questions for beginner to intermedia level coders)
+http://www.pyschools.com/ (200+ questions for beginner to intermediate level coders)